stackcode-wth/team-conatus/README.md

 # Personal Portfolio

-A responsive personal portfolio website built with HTML and CSS.
+A personal portfolio website built with HTML and CSS.

 ## Sections
 - Home